ralphwetzel/theonionbox/README.md

 If you connected to this node via [password authentication](#password-authentication), you'll find a Logout Button in the upper right corner.

-If your Box discovers that there is an update of it's code available, a button in the upper left corner is displayed, providing access to some further information - and a link to GitHub.
+If your box discovers that there is an update of it's code available, a button in the upper left corner is displayed, providing access to some further information - and a link to GitHub.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------